UmeshikaThathsarani/B-Method_with_AtelierB_and_ProB/README.md

 </ol>

 Scenario:
-A paper round manager keeps track of houses that receive deliveries.
-It uses a state variable houseset & has four operations: add, number, getsPapers & cancelPapers.
+<p>A paper round manager keeps track of houses that receive deliveries.
+It uses a state variable houseset & has four operations: add, number, getsPapers & cancelPapers.</p>